 But when it came to contests, his were perceived as second best.
 His and his brother Ben’s International Federation of Body Builders (IFBB) had already failed once—brashly born in Montreal in the mid-’40s, it meekly vanished for virtually all of the ’50s (another truth excised from the mythology)—and, after its return in 1959, its Mr. America and Mr. Universe trailed in prestige the AAU and NABBA originals for at least a decade, Pepsi to their Coke.
 Even Joe Weider couldn’t break the stranglehold of the long-established organizations.

 But he kept trying.
 Why not just invent a new name?
 With the Mr. Olympia, he took on the NABBA Pro Mr. Universe as bodybuilding’s ultimate title.
 Still, as great as the first Mr. O, Larry Scott, was, the more-legendary Reg Park won (again) the NABBA Pro Mr. U that same year.
 The NABBA contest had 11 competitors, while the inaugural Olympia could scrounge up only three.
-Many believed Bill Pearl was the world’s greatest bodybuilder in the mid-’60s, a time when steroids were transforming physique size, but he never once competed in the IFBB and instead won the NABBA Pro Mr. U four times over 15 years, including 1967.
+Many believed Bill Pearl was the world’s greatest bodybuilder in the mid-’60s, a time when steroids were transforming physique size, but he never once competed in the IFBB and instead won the NABBA Pro Mr. U three times over a span of 10 years, including 1967.

 This new Olympia thing in New York, it seemed like almost an afterthought, merely an exhibition by past champs, following the hotly contested IFBB Mr. America, Mr. World, and Mr. Universe competitions which preceded it on the venue.
 The Olympia never had more than four competitors in the ’60s, and after Sergio Oliva took the title in 1967, he scared away any potential challengers and repeated unopposed the following year—great for him, horrible for the Olympia.

 Oliva, a Cuban refugee living in Chicago, was bodybuilding’s first freak.
 Ham-like arms, wispy hips, capacious shoulders, an overall level of thickness never before witnessed: The 5’10,” 240-pound man known as “The Myth” looked cartoonish.
 So, Weider and the Olympia had the best bodybuilder in the world in 1968, but the contest had become, literally, no contest.
 Where could he find a man to challenge a myth?